 Explore a dairy free diet can lead to many added health benefits.
 Luckily, more and more people are shifting to a dairy free diet, inspiring more companies to create dairy free alternatives.

 Nondairy milks, such as almond, soy and rice, coconut and even cashews are available and can replace milk in most recipes.
 Companies like Silk have a wide variety to choose from.
 But nothing compares to fresh from the kitchen.

-I often here from people that cheese is the hardest thing to give up.
+I often hear from people that cheese is the hardest thing to give up.
 American’s eat around 33 lbs of cheese per person per year.
 That’s 3 times more than they did in 1970’s.
 There are many cheese alternatives to help wean you off the cheese.
-I can admit that occasionally walk down the Vegan cheese aisle.
 My favorite is the Follow Your Heart brand.

 Your love for morning toast doesn’t have to end just because you eliminate butter from your diet.
-Dairy-free or vegan butter substitutes come in stick, spreadable forms.
+Dairy-free or vegan butter substitutes come in stick and spreadable forms.
 I often use Earth Balance, they have a wide range from soy-free to olive oil, and all are certified organic.
-My favorite right now is the coconut spread, yum!
+My favorite right now is the coconut spread, it’s highly addictive!

 If ice cream is your weakness, and your really looking to cut out dairy than there are many dairy-free ice cream on the market.
-Although I would recommend making your own either using frozen bananas or any other frozen fruit.
 Companies like So Delicious have a wide selection to choose from.
+Although I do recommend making your own either using frozen bananas or any other frozen fruit.

 I hope this post helps with understanding dairy and how to get calcium from plant sources.
 Use this as a resource and bookmark for later as I will be adding to it as I learn more.
 Share & comment below, I’d love to hear what dairy-free products you love and what other topics you would like me to cover.
 Stay tuned :)